This post contains affiliate links.

 - Rice: Curry is delicious when served atop rice.
 Use white, brown, or any grain of your choosing (quinoa and cauliflower rice also work!).

-- Bananas: We will need 3 bananas for topping our curry.
-Slice ‘em up and get ready to caramelize them to perfection!
+- Bananas: Slice bananas up, and get ready to caramelize them to perfection!

 - Flavor Makers: As with most curry recipes, onion, ginger, and Thai red curry paste lay down a strong foundation of delicious flavor.